 To house the above mentioned wagons a large shed was constructed, adjacent to the locomotive yard.
 A smaller shed is used for the storage of special vehicles and driving trucks.

 The locomotive fleet continues to expand.
 At present there is one operational steam locomotive, with five more nearing completion.
 The Diesel fleet comprises of 10 operational locomotives, that are all battery operated.
 Three more are nearing completion and a further three are more long term projects.
+We have recently acquired a pair of class 50 locomotives previously owned by two regular volunteers.

 A small picnic area is included, adjacent to the railway just next to the goods yard, complete with rustic tables; again this is very popular with families, especially those with smaller children, who love to eat their lunch whilst watching the trains.